tedneward/Azgaarnoth/Creatures/Demons.md

 ## Cultists of Baphomet
 Baphomet grants his cultists special abilities.
 All his devotees gain the Labyrinthine Recall trait below.
 He grants his rank-and-file followers the Unerring Tracker trait, and cult leaders gain the Incite the Hunters trait.

-***Labyrinthine Recall.***.
-This creature can perfectly recall any path it has traveled.
+***Labyrinthine Recall.*** This creature can perfectly recall any path it has traveled.

-***Unerring Tracker.***.
-As a bonus action, this creature magically creates a psychic link with one creature it can see.
+***Unerring Tracker.*** As a bonus action, this creature magically creates a psychic link with one creature it can see.
 For the next hour, as a bonus action this creature learns the current distance and direction to the target if it is on the same plane of existence.
 The link ends if this creature is incapacitated or if it uses this ability on a different target.

 ***Incite the Hunters (Recharges after a Short or Long Rest).*** As an action, this creature allows each ally within 30 feet of it that has the Unerring Tracker trait to make one weapon attack as a reaction against the target of that ally's Unerring Tracker.